NicoBallaman/microfrontend/README.md

 ## Structure
-The page is an index.thml file whit two components.
+The page is an index.thml file with two components.
 One in angular and another in react.

 ![alt text](https://github.com/NicoBallaman/microfrontend/blob/master/micro-fe-wrapper/images/structure.jpg?raw=true "structure")